What is the meaning of life?

 We see with our minds not our eyes

-Everybody perceives a different reality - based on subjective or relative experience -as verified by quantum mechanics. eg. the picture of the old woman / young lady or the duck /rabbit etc. Some people will see Jesus, others will see a tramp!
+Everybody perceives a different reality - based on subjective or relative experience - as verified by quantum mechanics. eg. the picture of the old woman / young lady or the duck / rabbit etc. Even when confronted by a Holy Being some people may see Jesus, others may see only a badly dress homeless person.
 It depends on your relation to the experience.

 How we perceive life relates to how we will experience it.
 How we perceive life is based on our levels of consciousness and filters or as Dr Joshua David Stone calls 'Psycho-epistemology'.
 Through experiences, beliefs, attitudes, training in a particular profession etc. we develop a way of looking at life.